Springbok has partnered with

 Cure Alzheimer’s Fund, a non-profit organization dedicated to funding research with the highest probability of preventing, slowing, or reversing Alzheimer’s disease.
-Three dollars of each Alzheimer puzzle sold will be donated to this phenomenal charity.
+A portion of the proceeds of every puzzle will be donated to this phenomenal charity.
 100% of donations made goes to research to find a cure.
 Click Here to Learn More

 Springbok Alzheimer's Puzzles Springbok is the proud maker and manufacturer of Puzzles to Remember, which is our collaboration with Max Wallack; a prominent supporter and researcher for Alzheimer's.
 These 36 piece puzzles are ideal for individuals suffering from Alzheimer's disease.
 These puzzles present a cognitive exercise that also provides therapeutic value.
 Use of jigsaw puzzles has also been shown to improve memory and brain function, including those suffering from Alzheimer's and dementia.

 These puzzles include bright colors, beautiful themes and memorable subjects that appeal to adult sensibilities.
 The pieces are also the perfect size for easy manipulation and assembly.

 The pieces and complexity are designed to offer an enjoyable challenge, giving a positive sense of completion and achievement; as well as stimulating collaboration for Alzheimer's sufferers.

 "These puzzles are terrific!
 My mom, aunt and I do them together.
 It keeps mom engaged and smiling!"

 "I purchased this puzzle for my Dad who has dementia.
 I left it with him on Monday and the next day I stopped in and he had finished it.He said that the pieces were big.
 I asked him how long it took him to do the puzzle and he said 30 - 35 minutes.
 I was pleasantly surprised.
 This may encourage him to help my Mom put together the 500 piece puzzles.
 Pieces fit together very good."